 Since it’s initiation in 1917, the Sovereign sends congratulatory messages to people celebrating notable birthdays and anniversaries.
-Receiving a congratulatory card from Her Majesty The Queen to mark a significant birthday adds to the very special celebrations.
+Receiving a congratulatory card from His Majesty The King to mark a significant birthday adds to the very special celebrations.

 The delivery of congratulatory messages marking 100th birthdays is arranged by the Anniversaries Office, part of the Private Secretary’s Office in the Royal Household, based at Buckingham Palace.
 Cards are sent to those celebrating their 100th and 105th birthday and every year thereafter.

-The Queen’s congratulatory messages consist of a card containing a personalised message.
+The King’s congratulatory messages consist of a card containing a personalised message.
 The card comes in a special envelope, which is delivered through the normal postal channels.

 Arranging a congratulatory birthday greeting